 If you purchase key man insurance, your business will receive a payout if the key person identified in the policy dies or becomes disabled.
 This can help your business continue to thrive in the face of a difficult transition.

 Exclusions on life insurance policies mean that the insured’s death may not be covered in certain cases, depending on how an application was made or how the insured person died.
 The most common key man insurance exclusions are fraud, misrepresentation, and suicide.

 Here are the most common key man insurance exclusions:

 - Intentional dishonesty

-- Suicide within contestability period
+- Suicide within contestability period (often two years)

 Key Man Insurance Costs

 Key man insurance costs vary depending on the types of policies chosen and underwriting risk, with premiums ranging from approximately $100 to a few thousand dollars per month.
 Premiums are based on the health history of each key person insured, the amount of coverage, and the type and term of the policy.

 The cost of key man coverage varies based on the following: